 NOTICE OF SPECIAL USE APPLICATION

 Name of Applicant or Owner:

 Address:

 Telephone:

 Proposed Use of Property:

 Date and Time of Planning Commission Hearing:

+Location of Hearing:

 Date and Time of Board of Commissioners Hearing:

+Location of Hearing:

 Additional Information: Harris County Department of Community Development, 706-628-4700

 - (5) Said sign shall be of wood, metal, or plastic, with minimum dimensions of 48 inches vertical by 96 inches horizontal in size, and the lettering thereon shall be black letters on a white background and the letters shall be at least 3 inches in height. - (6) The applicant shall notify the Community Development Department in writing no less than 15 days prior to the first scheduled public hearing that the sign(s) has been erected and where it is located.
-Failure to do so may require the public hearing be rescheduled. - (7) The sign(s) shall contain no additional advertisement or words other than those specified herein. - (8) The sign(s) shall remain posted until final action has been taken by the Board of Commissioners.
-The sign(s) shall be removed by the applicant within 10 days after final action by the Board of Commissioners. - (c) Letters to Abutting Property Owners:
+Failure to do so may require the public hearing be rescheduled. - (7) The sign(s) shall contain no additional advertisement or words other than those specified herein.

+- (8) The sign(s) shall remain posted until final action has been taken by the Board of Commissioners.
+The sign(s) shall be removed by the applicant within 10 days after final action by the Board of Commissioners. - (c) Public Hearing Signs Posted for Hearings before Quasi-Judicial officers, boards, or agencies.